NourCheriff/NourCheriff/README.md

 - 👋 Hi, I’m @NourCheriff
 - I'm a Computer & Automation Engineering student at the Polytechnic University of Marche (Ancona, Italy)
-- 🌱 I’m actually learning C++ && Java
+- 🌱 I’m actually learning C++ && Java && some of Python